 Particular issues in pastoral care will be singled out for intensive study.
-2 semester hrs.

-4341 Counseling Individuals With Emotional Problems
+4341 Counseling Individuals with Emotional Problems

 This course is designed to investigate the most common emotional problems.
 Assessment and intervention strategies are central to the course.
 Understanding accurate timing for referral and how to make the referral is highlighted.
+3 semester hrs.
+Prerequisite: 4300.

-4342 Pastoral Care Throughout the Life Span
+4342 Pastoral Care throughout the Life Span

 The course provides an overview of the various stages of the adult life cycle.
 Special emphasis is given to what is typical for each stage and how the church can respond to people as they go through each stage.
+2 semester hrs.
+Prerequisite: 4300.